H-4 EAD Document Checklist and Photo Requirements for 2026

 Technical requirements:

-- Full face, front view, with both ears visible
+- Full face and front view; both ears do not have to be visible

 - Neutral expression, mouth closed